 We continued to have issues with an endless flood of accusations that our Backgammon cheated.
 It is perhaps hard to imagine what people have on their minds, but some accusations came with death threats or threats of violence.
 This is a new age and people are sometimes too well connected.
 If you believe something odd and then find someone on-line who also believes it, your certainty multiplies.
 Once there are hundreds sharing that belief then, like lemmings, the certainty becomes absolute certainty and it then become a mission to "take us down".

 We had started at the very end of 2016 to investigate having the apps certified as "fair play".
-We needed to pay significant money to get a company to analyse our product and then certify (or not) what we already knew was anyway true!
+We needed to pay significant money to get the company Gaming Labs International to analyse our product and then certify (or not) what we already knew was anyway true!
 This has taken a long time to actually deliver what was needed, but the next release of Backgammon will, for the first time, have a professional body out there expressing their analysed view that, indeed, our app does not cheat!
+We are now certified "Fair Play", and details of this can be found here: GLI.

 After each attended event I toss my badge into a box, with some overlooked exceptions.
 Without this it would be hard to recall just how many events we had attended.
 It is seems this is at least 50 and maybe 60!
 The starting points were the ECTS shows, which were a little bleak and downbeat.
 There were not so many opportunities.
 As it progressed we attended more games-oriented shows, including E3, Casual Connect, Symbian, EGN, Casual games Seattle, Casual games Austin, GDC Europe, Droidcon and the ultimate GDC San Francisco.
 The emphasis in attending gradually morphed from pressure to make contacts to eventually almost going under cover.
 The later shows were more about keeping in tune with the zeitgeist than pursuing business.
 On the conference side I am a regular at the older Nemog, IGGI and also AIIDE conferences.
 All these provided good networking and are generally inspiring.
 I always come out of these with many notes for what we should be considering.